Orion Office REIT, Fair Value Measures

 Items Measured at Fair Value on a Recurring Basis

-Derivative Assets – The Company’s derivative financial instruments relate to interest rate swaps.
+Derivative Assets – The Company’s derivative financial instruments relate to interest rate swap agreements entered into in order to hedge interest rate volatility with respect to the Company’s borrowings under the Term Loan Facility (as defined in Note 6 - Debt, Net).
 The valuation of derivative instruments is determined using a discounted cash flow analysis on the expected cash flows of each derivative.
 This analysis reflects the contractual terms of the derivatives, including the period to maturity, as well as observable market-based inputs, including interest rate curves and implied volatilities.
 In addition, credit valuation adjustments are incorporated into the fair values to account for the Company’s potential nonperformance risk and the performance risk of the counterparties.

 Items Measured at Fair Value on a Non-Recurring Basis